justinjest/python-essentials/lessons/04Data Wrangling and Aggregation.md

 - How to select and slice subsets of data using `.loc[]` and `.iloc[]`.
 - How to use `groupby()` for aggregations like `sum()` and `mean()`.
 - How to combine DataFrames using `merge()` and `join()`.
+- How to transform the data.
+- Some utilities to rename columns, sort, convert a column to an index, and reset the index.

 Use these techniques to perform advanced data analysis in Pandas.
 For further exploration, refer to the [Pandas Documentation](https://pandas.pydata.org/docs/) and Python's [official documentation](https://docs.python.org/3/).
 ```